malakstar786/souqmaria-app/instructions/instructions.md

 - **Address section:**
   - Title: "Address" in black (`#000000`), bold.
   - "+ Add Address" button: Blue text (`#00AEEF`), right-aligned, touchable.
-  - If no address, prompts user to add one.
+  - If no address, prompts user to add one by opening up a add billing address modal.
+  - When the user adds their billing address, they have one option in the bottom above save button - "Ship to Different Address?"
+  - On checking "Ship to Different Address?", an add shipping address modal opens up.
+  - On saving the addresses, they are redirected to the checkout modal where their addresses are shown.
 - **Promo code section:**
   - Title: "Have a Promo Code?" in black (`#000000`), left-aligned.
   - "See Promo Codes" link: Blue (`#00AEEF`), right-aligned, touchable.